Rezwanul-Haque/Gochat/README.md

-# gochat - one 2 one video chating app using golang & agora.io & firebase
+# gochat - one 2 one video chating app using golang & pion webrtc & firebase

 ## Prerequisites
 1. Firebase project
-2. Firebase service account keys file
+2. Firebase service account keys file which can found on firebase project settings
-3. Firebase web api key
+3. Firebase web api key which can found on firebase project settings

 ## Run Locally